 If your paid or voluntary role involves counselling people and you want to develop your competence and/or progress to becoming a professional counsellor, this course is designed to meet your personal and professional needs.

 The course will provide you with the necessary training in skills and theory to meet the British Association for Counselling and Psychotherapy requirements in those areas to accredit individual counsellors.
-However, it is your responsibility to seek individual accreditation and this entails further supervised practice and completion of the necessary written evidence.
+The qualification is recognized within the profession as representing the highest standard of professionalism and ethical integrity.
+Most employers regard BACP accreditation as an essential requirement.

 The Diploma course is psychodynamic in orientation with some consideration of the humanistic approach.
 It is expected that you will have already completed a Level 3 Counselling course that has introduced you to various orientations so that the choice of a psychodynamically orientated course is a deliberate and informed one.